ShahdMenaisy/Weather-app/README.md

 To automate the deployment process, configure Jenkins as follows:

-1. **Install Required Plugins**: Ensure Jenkins has the necessary plugins installed (e.g., Git, Docker, Ansible).
-2. **Create a New Pipeline**: Set up a new pipeline job in Jenkins.
+1. **Create a New Pipeline**: Set up a new pipeline job in Jenkins.
-3. **Configure Pipeline Script**: Use the `Jenkinsfile` provided in this repository to define the pipeline stages.
+2. **Configure Pipeline Script**: Use the `Jenkinsfile` provided in this repository to define the pipeline stages.

 ## Conclusion

 By following the steps outlined in this README, you will be able to automate the deployment of your Python application using Jenkins, Docker, Vagrant, and Ansible.
 This setup ensures a streamlined and efficient deployment process.

 ---

-This version acknowledges the presence of the actual Jenkinsfile and removes the redundant sample section.
-It’s ready to guide users through your project efficiently!
-If you need any further tweaks, just let me know! 😊